microsoft/onnxruntime-training-examples/README.md

 ## Running the sample

-Readme files for every example listed in the table above provides a step-by-step instructions to execute the example.
+Readme files for every example listed above provide a step-by-step instructions to execute the example.

 ## Contributing